-ENGINEERING, TESTING, INSPECTION AND CODES

-WELD-130 3hrs
+TESTING AND CODES WELD-130 3hrs

-Prerequisite: WELD-101, Field Safety: JDAT-110, Math Processes for Technicians; WELD-103, Blueprint Reading for Welders.
+Prerequisite: None.
 This course will include technical information based on NCCER, ASNT, and AWS recommended competencies as well as teacher demonstration and hands on application by the student.
 Topics will include working with various Code Books, ASNT inspection of welds using Visual (VT), Dye Penetrant (PT), Magnetic Particle (MT), Ultrasonic (UT), and Radiographic (RT) Inspection methods.
 This course is designed to be beneficial to beginning students who wish to work toward certification.